assist-project/dtls-fuzzer/README.md

     > sudo update-java-alternatives --set java-1.8.0-openjdk-amd64

-Otherwise, we need to perform the full installation as done at the start.
+Otherwise, we need to perform the full installation as shown at the start.
-Unfortunately, 'update-java-alternatives' can annoyingly fail (generally due to missing alternatives).
+Unfortunately, 'update-java-alternatives' sometimes is not successful, indicated by "error" messages.
 If such a case arises, we can use 'update-alternives' to interactively configure which Java VM is selected by 'java' (interpreter) and 'javac' (compiler).

     > sudo update-alternatives --config java
     > sudo update-alternatives --config javac

 ### Others
-With Java set, we proceed to install the other dependencies, maven, graphviz plus some common SUT dependencies.
+With Java 8 set, we proceed to install the other dependencies, maven, graphviz plus some common SUT dependencies.
 We then clone **dtls-fuzzer**'s repository to a folder of choice, checking out the artifact branch.
 To finish, we make that folder our current directory.